gobabygocarswithjoysticks/gbg-pcb-2/README.md

 For the previous versions of the GBG-PCB see https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/version_1

-## questions? email our support line at gbg-pcb@googlegroups.com or post [here](https://github.com/gobabygocarswithjoysticks/gbg-pcb/discussions/categories/questions-and-troubleshooting)
+## questions?
+Please email our support line at gbg-pcb@googlegroups.com

 # Want one?
 * Email pnwassistivetech@gmail.com or visit the [PNW Assistive Technology website](TODO/gbg-pcb).
 Thank you to PNWAT for supporting this project and being a supplier of these boards.